edwardjensen/ai-confidence-demo/README.md

 Benefits:

-- Automatic loading on startup
+- Automatic loading for the confidence demo
 - No need to enter the key manually each time
 - Secure local development workflow

 ### Method 2: Manual Entry

-If you don't have a `.env.local` file, the application will prompt you to enter your API key manually through the web interface.
+If you don't have a `.env.local` file, the confidence demo will prompt you to enter your API key manually through the web interface.

-The tool uses the `openai/gpt-4o-mini` model with log probabilities enabled to show confidence levels.
+The confidence demo uses the `openai/gpt-4o-mini` model with log probabilities enabled to show confidence levels.

 ## How It Works

+### Tokenization Demo
+- **Visual Breakdown**: See exactly how AI models split your text into processable tokens
+- **Real-time Processing**: Tokenization happens instantly as you type
+- **Statistical Analysis**: View token counts, compression ratios, and efficiency metrics
+- **Educational**: Learn why tokenization is fundamental to AI language understanding

+### Embeddings Visualization
+- **Semantic Mapping**: Explore how AI represents concepts as high-dimensional vectors
+- **Interactive Exploration**: Click and drag to explore relationships between words
+- **Category Visualization**: See how similar concepts cluster together in vector space
+- **Multiple Algorithms**: Switch between t-SNE, PCA, and UMAP dimension reduction techniques

 ### Confidence Visualization
 - **Green tokens**: High confidence (>70%)
 - **Yellow tokens**: Medium confidence (30-70%)
 - **Red tokens**: Low confidence (<30%)

-### Interactive Features
+### Interactive Features (Confidence Demo)

 Hover over any colored token to see:

 - Exact confidence percentage
 - Alternative token possibilities with their probabilities

-### Token Usage Tracking
+### Token Usage Tracking (Confidence Demo)

 Each AI response shows: